souravs17031999/AUTOMATE-DATA-PIPELINE/README.md

 Without data, we can't model our problem and do analysis of it.

 # Objective :
-👉 Automate the downloading of images using Google Custom search API.
+👉 Automate the collection and building of images using Google API's for search and videos using Youtube API's.
-👉 Optional : Resizing the images, Zipping the images and Sending a mail to yourself.
+👉 Option to send mails to anyone containing collected datasets as attachment.

 # Getting credentials from Google Custom Search API :